typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `boolean`

-Set this to `true` if the value should always be lowercased.
+Set this to `true`, if the value should always be lowercased.

 Example: